kehayov17/SPY-volatility-estimator/README.md

 When you exeecute the script it will print out the next day forecasted volatiltiy along with a summary for the model:
 <img width="631" alt="Screenshot 2025-06-20 at 16 35 29" src="https://github.com/user-attachments/assets/d3d9ae4c-a4fe-403f-8199-7ed7dbba1025" />
+Mean=0
+We assume no deterministic trend (mean=0)

+Distribution: Normal
+Assumes residuals follow a normal distribution.
+(Can be changed to t-distribution for fat tails.)

+Dep.
+Variable
+The series being modeled — here, the log returns of SPY.

+Log-Likelihood
+Higher values imply a better model fit.

+AIC & BIC	Information criteria — lower is better.
+Used for model comparison.

+No. Observations
+Number of data points used (1297 daily returns).

+omega (ω)	Constant term in the variance equation.
+Sets the long-run average variance. alpha[1] (α)	Measures the reaction to new shocks in volatility.
+Higher = more reactive. beta[1] (β)	Persistence of past volatility.
+Closer to 1 = longer memory.

+R^2 = 0.000
+This is not important for volatility models.
+GARCH-type models focus on predicting variance (not the mean), so R^2 isn't meaningful.

+The model tells us that SPY volatility has a low but stable base level (omega),reacts quickly to shocks in the market (alpha),and stays elevated for a long time after a shock (beta).
+This is exactly the kind of behavior we see in financial time series like SPY: volatility spikes suddenly and fades gradually.

+## YANG-ZHANG Volatility estimator